Ons tak se stories

 During 2012, our branch embarked upon an ambitious (for us!) project.
-We decided to produce our own members' publication.
-Members were asked to write an article about their genealogical triumphs and tragedies, about themselves as researchers, about their methods, finds, frustrations and about themselves and their families.
+Renier Feldtmann, our chairperson at the time, challenged us to produce our own publication.
 Thirteen people contributed stories and photographs to our first edition, which has since become an annual effort.

-The Ons Storiewa banner picture shows an old, broken-down wagon, with a little flower blooming at it's wheel.
-Our family histories are old, come from afar and are missing a lot of pieces, but they bloom again when we tell and re-tell them to our friends and our children.
+The Ons Storiewa banner picture shows an old, broken-down ox wagon, with a little flower blooming at its wheel.
+It was chosen to remind us that our family histories are old, come from afar and are missing a lot of pieces, but they bloom again when we tell and re-tell them to our friends and our children.
 By hook or by crook, we genealogists will keep our story-wagons on the road!

 We have put together seven Ons Storiewa’s so far.
 We suggest themes that could help to get people writing.
 For our very first edition, members were asked to share their research methods, triumphs and tragedies, and stories about themselves as researchers and about their research methods.
 For subsequent issues we chose themes that encouraged us to tell our own life stories and stories about our families.
 Isabel Groesbeek, genealogy guru, emphasizes that your first duty is to make sure that your own life is well documented for your descendants.
 Examples of past themes for telling your story are ‘family fests’, ‘schooldays’ and ‘falling in love’.
 We believe that these themes have made our publication exceptionally readable and personal.

 As members have grown in confidence, they have come up with wonderfully original and entertaining stories.